Rio police release 17 hostages from a gunman on a bus, at least 2 wounded

-RIO DE JANEIRO (AP) — Brazilian police said Tuesday they released 17 hostages from a gunman that took over a crowded bus in Rio de Janeiro and wounded at least two people.
+RIO DE JANEIRO (AP) — Brazilian police said Tuesday they released 17 hostages from a gunman that took over a crowded bus for three hours in Rio de Janeiro and wounded at least two people.

-Rio police said in its social media channels that all hostages aboard a bus parked at one of the city's main terminals had been freed “after a successful work of negotiation” led by its elite squad.
+Rio police spokesman Col. Marcos Andrade told journalists all hostages aboard a bus parked at one of the city's main terminals had been freed after negotiations with the gunman, who allegedly wanted to leave Rio after receiving threats from a gang.

-The man's motive remains unclear, Police Col. Marco Andrade said in an interview on TV news channel Globo News.
-“We have children and older people inside the bus,” Andrade said, adding that very little was known at this stage.
+Andrade said the gunman claimed to have shot one of hostage he mistakenly believed was a policeman.
+Bruno Lima de Costa Soares, 34, is in serious condition, police said.

 The bus was parked at the Sao Cristovao terminal in the city center and was scheduled to head to the neighboring state of Minas Gerais.